Master of Science in Sports Medicine

 The Sports Medicine (SM) program focuses on enhancing the knowledge base in the prevention, assessment, treatment and rehabilitation of athletic injuries and illness.
 Athletic Trainers, other health care professionals and individuals interested in sports medicine will find the curriculum well-suited to meet their post-professional goals and objectives.
 Several graduate assistantships are offered through our program.
-Graduate assistant information for Fall 2020 will soon be available.
+Graduate assistant information for Fall 2020 is here.

 Find out about our educational opportunities and learn more about the structure of the Sports Medicine program and our graduate assistantships.